 How Fatigue Can Impact Driving

 There’s no question that fatigue has a negative effect on an individual’s driving skills.
-The CDC has investigated this growing problem, finding that being awake for 17 hours is similar to having a BAC of 0.05%.
+The has investigated this growing problem, finding that being awake for 17 hours is similar to having a BAC of 0.05%.
 Stretch that wake window to 24 hours, and your mental function is similar to a BAC of 0.10%.

 Fatigue attacks your driving abilities in multiple ways.
 To start, it dials down your alertness.
 This means that you’re less likely to notice an obstacle in the road or another driver’s unusual behavior.
 This puts you in a worse position to respond to potential threats.